MitchBradley/ZWaveNotes/README.md

 ## Overview
 There are three groups of overhead lights in the garage - one light over the workbench next to the window, a cluster over the workbench in the middle of the room, and some over the walkway near the garage door opener.
 There are three switches - a wired toggle switch next to the outside door and on-wall wireless (battery powered) switches next to the stairway door and the downstairs bedroom door.
 There are also some task lights that can only be controlled by switches right on the lights.

-The intention is that turning on any switch (up button/toggle) will turn on all the light, and similarly, turning off (down button/toggle) will turn off all the lights.
+The intention is that turning on any switch (up button/toggle) will turn on all the lights, and similarly, turning off (down button/toggle) will turn off all the lights.
 In addition, the controller has a rule to turn off the lights at 10PM in case someone forgot to turn them off.

 The water heater switch in the laundry room controls power to the main house water heater.
 On sunny days, the water will be kept hot by the two large thermal solar panels on the roof.
 The electricity is a backup for when there is not enough sun.
 The water heater has a thermostat so it will not draw power if the water is already hot.
 The automation system is set to turn on the power at 5PM and off at 11PM.
 This only matters on rainy/overcast days because of the thermostat.
 The turn-off at 11PM prevents wasting electricity keeping the tank hot at night.